scottglazer/public-htpc/README.md

        - /mnt/disk1                     Component 1
        - /mnt/disk2                     Component 2
        - /mnt/disk3                     Component 3
-    options: allow_other,use_ino        Related options for the pool.
+    options: direct_io,defaults...
+Related options for the pool.
 ```

 In this case, you'll be able to look at the drive "storage" and see everything held within disks 1 through 3 as though they were on one drive.